Conformal Predictive Programming for Chance Constrained Optimization: Beyond Standard CCO Problems

-CP has been an active research area over the last years with developments in adaptive CP \cite{gibbs2021adaptive, zaffran2022adaptive}, robust CP \cite{cauchois2020robust, gendler2021adversarially}, conformalized quantile regression \cite{romano2019conformalized, sesia2020comparison}, outlier detection \cite{lei2015conformal, guan2022prediction}, and many more.
-We believe that the strength of our approach is that CPP can easily be extended to incorporate different versions and extensions of CP.
-To illustrate this point, we present robust conformal predictive programming (RCPP) in this section.
+CP has been an active research area with developments in adaptive CP \cite{gibbs2021adaptive, zaffran2022adaptive}, robust CP \cite{cauchois2024robust, gendler2021adversarially}, conformalized quantile regression \cite{romano2019conformalized, sesia2020comparison}, outlier detection \cite{lei2015conformal, guan2022prediction}, Mondrian CP \cite{bostrom2020mondrian, angelopoulos2021gentle, gibbs2023conformal, ding2024class}, and many other variants.
+The key observation here is that these variants always rely on computing an empirical quantile, and that they only differ in the choice of the nonconformity score and the quantile level.
+We argue that the strength of the CPP framework is that it can easily be generalized to incorporate different variants of CP.
+To illustrate this, we present robust conformal predictive programming (RCPP) and propose Mondrian CCO, solved with Mondrian CPP.

-RCPP can deal with distribution shifts in $\mathcal{Y}$, i.e., when the datapoint $Y$ is not following the distribution $\mathcal{Y}$ where the training and calibration datasets are drawn from.
-This may be the case when training and deployment conditions are different and when there is a sim2real gap.
-RCPP is based on robust conformal prediction as presented in \cite{cauchois2020robust}, which we summarize in Appendix \ref{sec:robust_cp}.
-It is assumed that $Y$ instead follows a distribution from the ambiguity set $\mathcal{P}(\mathcal{Y}, \epsilon) \coloneqq \{\mathcal{\tilde{Y}} \mid D_\phi(\mathcal{\tilde{Y}}, \mathcal{Y}) \le \epsilon\}$ where $\epsilon>0$ denotes the size of the distribution shift and $D_\phi$ is an f-divergence measure.
-In essence, robust CP follows the same procedure as CP but it uses a modified failure probability of $\tilde{\delta}(K)$ (see Lemma \ref{lemma:robust_cp} in Appendix \ref{sec:robust_cp}) which is such that $\tilde{\delta}(K)<\delta$. \\[12pt] \textbf{Robust Conformal Predictive Programming (RCPP).} We demonstrate the use of robust CP in solving robust chance constraint optimization (RCCO) problems of the form
+\textbf{Robust Conformal Predictive Programming (RCPP).} RCPP can deal with distribution shifts in $P_Y$, i.e., when the datapoint $Y$ is not following the distribution $P_Y$ from which the optimization and calibration datasets are drawn.
+This may be the case when optimization and deployment conditions are different, e.g. when there is a sim2real gap as often is the case in robotics application.
+RCPP is based on robust conformal prediction as presented in Section \ref{sec:cp}.
+We assume that $Y$ now follows a distribution from the ambiguity set $\mathcal{P}(P_Y, \epsilon) \coloneqq \{P_{\tilde{Y}} \mid D_\phi(P_{\tilde{Y}}, P_Y) \le \epsilon\}$ where $\epsilon>0$ is a parameter chosen a priori (which we denote as the distribution shift) and $D_\phi$ is an f-divergence measure.
+In essence, robust CP follows the same procedure as CP but uses a tightened quantile level $\alpha_r(K)$ such that $\alpha_r(K)>1-\delta$.
+We note that $\alpha_r(K)$ and an auxiliary function $v$ are defined in the \togglecomment{appendix of \cite{zhao2024conformal}}Appendix in Section \ref{sec:appendix}.